 Point 6-7 (c.
 50 metres) On Track Climb over the stile then very soon see a track on your right leading east down to the river.

 Point 7-8 (c.
-100 metres) Take Me to the River Walk down the track and cross the stream, carefully using the aforementioned log.
+100 metres) Take Me to the River Walk down the track and go straight on, on a path that leaves the track and crosses the stream, carefully using the aforementioned log – or just take a big stride.
 It’s not hard, but if you need a hip replacement or two, are drunk or otherwise incapacitated, seek a helping hand.

 Point 8-9: (1.3km) Giant pines After crossing, turn left (north east) on the main path uphill but after about 150 metres branch left again on a path heading slightly downhill parallel with but slightly towards the stream, staying closer to the river so avoiding having to climb up and over Tower Hill.
 What we’re doing here is skirting the hill, enjoying the stream on our left, before heading back to the car park.
 So, see how the Darent develops little lakes and even mudflats.
 Brilliant for autumn colours this bit (in autumn that is).
-After 800 metres or so, leave the river and follow the path sharp right (east, then south east).
+Continue on this path, ignoring another wide path branching off uphill to the right.
+Stay close to the river and after 800 metres or so follow the path as it leaves the river and bends sharp right (east, then south east).
 You are now skirting the northern edge of Tower Hill with its giant firs and pines.
 On your left there is open grassland and a steep bank, which, if you were to climb you’d see a lovely view of the North Downs over Westerham.
 However, we’re following the contours now to the south east and plunging back into the woods with the giant conifers uphill to the right.
-Stay left, ignore paths off to the right and make sure you take the left turn coming up at Point 9.
+The path reenters the wood turning southerly again but ignore paths off to the right and make sure you take the left turn coming up at Point 9.
 You’ll see signs for Chartwell again, so follow these to a path junction (point 9).

-Point 9-finish (350m): The End At the junction (quite easy to miss) turn sharp left (north-east), don’t go straight on, with an ornate garden (note the ancient-looking archway) visible through the trees to your left and soon a glimpse of a house not dissimilar to Chartwell.
+Point 9-finish (350m): The End At the junction (quite easy to miss) turn sharp left (north-east) (don’t go straight on), with an ornate garden (note the ancient-looking archway) visible through the trees to your left and soon a glimpse of a house not dissimilar to Chartwell.
 Shortly after that you’ll hear then hit the B2026 and will see Hosey Common car park ahead.
-Nifty little walk; not too difficult to navigate I hope.
+Nifty little walk; not too difficult to navigate I hope until that bit at the end there.
 Good if you like trees too…

 Another map view of this route (click on this screen grab for the Ordnance Survey GPS-friendly map)